PrimarySEND

 Reduce anxiety

 A busy classroom environment can cause anxiety for children with attachment difficulties.
 Think about the seating in your classroom.
-Children with attachment difficulties often like to be able to see the teacher and scan the classroom easily.
+Children with attachment disorder often like to be able to see the teacher and scan the classroom easily.

 They might prefer to be near a door or with their back to a wall.
 Unstructured time such as lunchtime can also cause anxiety.